Research

 • How does a 4 day working week change mind, brain, and body?

-We run a major project investigating how a 4 day working week can change the mind, brain, and body of staff switching to reduced hours.
+We run a major project investigating how a 4 day working week can change the mind, brain, and body of staff switching to reduced time at work with no loss of salary.
 In collaboration with employers trialling a 4 day week, we measure how, and why, a reduction in time at work can help both wellbeing, and workplace performance.
 For more information, see the Sussex 4 Day Week Study website.

 This study is funded by UK Research and Innovation.